jsanchezv/JSpeccy/README.md

 ### How to Use
 To use JSpeccy you need to have Java 11 installed.
 Run with:

+    ./JSpeccy.jar

+or

     java -jar JSpeccy.jar

 A configuration file named JSpeccy.xml will be created on the user directory.

+On Unix/Linux platforms using X11, Java 8 has a bug redrawing the screen.
+Java 8 uses the XRender extension by default and this causes some problems.
+To resolve it, you can test two possible solutions.
+First, you can add the option:

+    java -Dsun.java2d.opengl=True -jar JSpeccy.jar

+that uses the OpenGL backend.
+This solution can be problematic if a good OpenGL driver is not present your system or X11 is using Mesa.
+In these cases you can use:

+    java -Dsun.java2d.xrender=false -jar JSpeccy.jar

+in Java 9 the Swing redrawing bug exist too, and you can need any of the previous solutions (sigh!).

 Web: [JSpeccy](http://jspeccy.speccy.org) (only in Spanish, I'm sorry)